Baháʼí teaching plans: Declaration

 Declaration is a term used in the Baháʼí Faith to describe an adult's conversion as a member of the religion.
 Warburg described the declaration process as "the Baháʼí profession of faith, ritualised in the form of an administrative act."

 In 1925, in a letter addressed to the National Spiritual Assemblies in the United States and Canada, Shoghi Effendi noted that defining the qualifications of a "true believer" was a nuanced and intricate matter.
 However, he outlined what he considered to be the essential elements of membership in the Baháʼí community.
 These included complete acknowledgment of the roles of the Báb, Bahá'u'lláh, and 'Abdu'l-Bahá; wholehearted acceptance of their writings; loyal and consistent commitment to Will and Testament of ʻAbdu'l-Bahá; and active engagement with both the spirit and structure of the contemporary Baháʼí administration.
 As World War II approached and Shoghi Effendi emphasized that Bahá'ís should seek non-combatant status if drafted, it became essential to provide a registration certificate for those wishing to join the Bahá'í Faith.
 In fact, many long-time believers were also asked to sign this card, often mistakenly indicating when they officially became Bahá'ís.
 With the introduction of these new, more formal requirements, it became common for individuals who had previously had a casual association with the Bahá'í community to completely abandon their affiliation.

 Entry by troops

-Entry by troops is a term used in the Baháʼí Faith to describe a process of expansion when the religion would emerge from relative obscurity as a "steady flow of reinforcements" of "troops of peoples of divers nations and races" would embrace it.
+Entry by troops is a term used in the Baháʼí Faith to describe a process of expansion when the religion would emerge from relative obscurity as a "steady flow of reinforcements" of "troops of peoples of diverse nations and races" would embrace it.
 It first appeared in Baháʼu'lláh's Súriy-i-Haykal.